PhilipGautschi/file-captain/README.md

 ## License

-Proprietary - Copyright (c) 2025 Philip Gautschi.
-All rights reserved.
+MIT License - Copyright (c) 2025 Philip Gautschi, Nicolas Brehm

+See [LICENSE](LICENSE) file for full license text.

 ## Contributing

-This is a private library for collaboration among friends and team members.
-Please coordinate with the maintainer before making changes.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Support